Your browser is not optimized for viewing this website.

 *Tool kits may be purchased at the Paramount or local art supply stores

-4.)
+3.)
 Clay: Your first bag of clay is included in the cost of tuition, but depending on the size and number of pieces you create you may need to purchase more.
-We have a variety to choose from, ranging in price from $15-$35 for a 25 pound bag.
+We have a variety of clay bodies from which to choose!

 Intro to Pottery